-4-407 PROFESSIONAL CONSULTANT CONSTRUCTION
+4-407 DESIGN PROFESSIONAL CONTRACT ADMINISTRATION RESPONSIBILITIES

-- (A) After the Design Professional has received an approval to bid letter and approval of the release of the bid documents from SBS, the Construction Section, shall set a bid opening date, time and place prior to any advertising for bids.
+- (A) After the Design Professional has received written approval from SBS that the project is ready for bid, the Construction Section, shall set a bid opening date, time and place prior to any advertising for bids.
 Agency purchasing officials pursuant to §4-102 shall coordinate bid dates with the Construction Section.
 Bids shall be solicited for the project in accordance with Arkansas laws and regulations (Refer to § 4-200 (C). - (B) One (1) copy of the plans and specifications shall be provided to the Construction Section, during the bid solicitation process.
-Any addenda to the plans and specifications must be reviewed and approved by the Construction Section prior to issuance. - (C) If the bid plans and specifications have been modified during negotiations (after the bid opening but prior to the award of contract) then one (1) set of the modified plans and specifications shall be furnished to the Architectural and Engineering Sections the construction documents for review.
+Any addenda to the plans and specifications must be reviewed and approved by the Construction Section prior to issuance.
+Design Professionals shall submit addenda, which require a change in scope of work in sufficient time to allow for appropriate SBS review and comment. - (C) If the bid plans and specifications have been modified during negotiations (after the bid opening but prior to the award of contract) then one (1) set of the modified plans and specifications shall be furnished to the Architectural and Engineering Sections the construction documents for review.
 Upon approval, a set of the final construction documents issued shall be provided to the Construction Section.
 Additionally, any modifications to the plans and specifications after the award of contract shall be submitted to the Architectural or Engineering Sections or both for review.
-Upon approval, a set of plans and specifications shall be furnished to the Construction Section. - (D) Detailed instructions for Design Professionals can be found in §6-100 and §7-100 series pertaining to Architectural and Engineering Sections.
+Upon approval, a set of plans and specifications shall be furnished to the Construction Section. - (D) Detailed instructions for Design Professionals can be found in §6-100 et seq. and §7-100 et seq. pertaining to Architectural and Engineering Sections.
 The Construction Section will not approve bid opening time, place, or date without final plan review and approval from the Architectural or Engineering Sections or both.
-On-site observation reports shall be submitted by the Design Professional with the contractor's payment request using an appropriate AIA document or other approved forms.
-(Refer to §§6-201, 6- 206, and 6-326.)
+Observation reports shall be submitted by the Design Professional (Refer to §§6-201, 6- 206, and 6- 326.)
+For payment of professional services see §4-605.